Chaithanya449/Alphabet-Recognizer-Tuned-Neural-Network-with-Streamlit-App/README.md

 📘 Alphabet Recognizer – Tuned Neural Network Classification with Streamlit

 A complete end-to-end Machine Learning project that predicts English alphabets (A–Z) using a feature-based Neural Network model, with an interactive Streamlit web app for real-time predictions.
-The project includes model training, preprocessing, saving artifacts, and a fully functional UI for deployment.
+The project includes model training, preprocessing, saving artifacts, and a fully functional UI with  deployment.

 🏗️ Architecture Diagram